top of page

 • Alkaloids: Berberine is a potent compound known for its antimicrobial and anti-inflammatory properties.

-• Antioxidants: These help combat free radicals, reducing oxidative stress.
+• Antioxidants help combat free radicals, thereby reducing oxidative stress.

-• Vitamins and Minerals: Barbarine is a source of vitamins A, C, and E, as well as minerals like potassium and magnesium.
+• Vitamins and Minerals: Barbarine is a source of vitamins A, C, and E, as well as essential minerals such as potassium and magnesium.

 This unique composition makes Barbarine a holistic remedy for several health concerns.